Preliminary Economic Assessment

 - Integrating the production of petalite concentrate for glass-ceramics customers into the development model.

 The development model presently contemplates connection to the hydro-electric grid near the Whitedog power generation station.
 Avalon has begun to investigate the potential to meet the power needs for the mine and concentrator (estimated at 5 MW) using local low-cost, run-of-river power generation supplemented by renewable energy delivered by an independent energy company.
-An initial reconnaissance study has identified a promising site close to the Deposit capable of meeting most of the operation’s energy requirements at a lower total cost.
+An initial reconnaissance study has identified a promising site close to the deposit capable of meeting most of the operation’s energy requirements at a lower total cost.

 Please note that the projected timeline is reliant on a positive Feasibility Study as well as offtake commitments, project financing, and timely receipt of all permits and environmental approvals.

 The property lies within the traditional land use area of the Wabaseemoong Independent Nations (“WIN”) of Whitedog, Ontario: an Aboriginal community located approximately 35 km southwest of the property.
 In August 1999, Avalon signed a Memorandum of Understanding with WIN which was renewed in May, 2013.
 Avalon is committed to developing the project in co-operation with WIN.
+In addition, Avalon has initiated discussions with the Métis Nation of Ontario.

 *These programs are being conducted under the direction of David Marsh, Senior Vice-President, Metallurgy and Technology Development and the Qualified Person for the technical and scientific information.